ricardoom/nbu-cms/README.md

 1. Clone
 2. Uses PNPM, so get that and then run `pnpm i`
-3. run `santiy start`
+3. Run `santiy start`
     - This should spin up the local Sanity server and CMS

 ## Change Log

 Changes can be tracked here

+- v0.0.1
-v0.0.1 Getting setup
+  - Getting setup
+  - Schemas in place

 ## Issues can be found here